makersacademy/chitter-challenge/README.md

 ------
 * Set up databases, using 01_database_creation.sql
 * Add tables to both the test and the actual database using 02_setup_user_table.sql and 03_setup_peep_table.sql
+* Interact with the databases via PG in the Database Connection class.

 Notes on functionality: